-The Group recognises that the largest risk relates to its Chadstone joint venture with Vicinity, given all development and property management of Chadstone is outsourced to Vicinity.
+The Group recognises that the largest risk relates to its Chadstone joint venture with Vicinity, given all development and property management of Chadstone is outsourced to Vicinity and eighty nine percent (89%) of the Group's operational expenditure is made to Vicinity.
 Direct engagement with the Vicinity team continues to be open and transparent with both joint venture owners sharing information on the steps taken to identify modern slavery risks within each business as well as the process of responding and/or rectifying any modern slavery risks identified.
 We are satisfied from our review of Vicinity's publicly available information and our engagement with the Vicinity team, that they have demonstrated an understanding of their corporate responsibility and action against modern slavery on the part of its core supply chains.